 Syria’s Fighting Men

+The current scenario in Syria has its differences, but the broad similarities are compelling, and the factors which favour a jihadi rise are even stronger than those which aided the rise of the military leaders in Algeria.
 Like French counterinsurgency operations, al-Assad’s forces have compelled Syria’s opposition politicians to largely reside abroad.
 The rising size and power of the jihadis, detailed in the previous instalment, is akin to the lopsided advantage the Army of the Frontiers enjoyed in Algeria, as is the jihadis’ comparatively generous foreign support.
 The more moderate FSA brigades have the “non-lethal” support of the West; the jihadis have arms and funds from the deep pockets of the pro-Islamist Gulf Arabs.
 The failure of the West to provide effectual assistance to the rebels has led many fighters who previously pinned their hope on NATO (as in Libya) to give this up, and lose any desire to make themselves acceptable to the West by shunning the jihadis.
 More and more Syrian rebels are asking “What has the West done for us?
 Now, we have only God."
 Al-Assad’s forces have so far been able to inflict greater defeats on the non-jihadi fighters than the jihadis (hence the admiration the other rebels feel for the jihadis’ “special forces” prowess), again weakening the forces most likely to ally themselves with the SNC in a post-al-Assad contest.

 Al-Assad’s air power continues to be formidable, and allows his regime to frustrate many conventional rebel offensives, giving an edge to those rebels skilled at non-conventional attacks on the regime, such as co-ordinated suicide bombings.
 Al Nusra and other jihadis’ alliances with al Qaeda in Iraq (AQI) give them unique access to the necessary skills.
 The jihadis also enjoy an implicit ally in the government of Jordan.
 The Hashemite Kingdom has witnessed horrific violence resulting from large militarized refugee populations residing within its borders before, and so is keen to see the hundreds of thousands of Syrian refugees already within its borders return home as soon as possible.
 More likely than not, that means a military solution by those rebels who are currently strongest, giving the Jordanian government an incentive to let arms and supplies move across its borders to the rebels.
 Much of the same is true of the Turkish government.
 All this is to say nothing of the public services the jihadis run, which builds their support amongst the Syrian population daily.
 At present the jihadis and their allies in Syria remain a minority of rebel fighters, albeit a sizeable one, but all these factors will cause them to quickly grow the longer the conflict continues.
 Not only will a “cult of the gun” emerge, but as the most effective wielders of the gun, a “cult of jihad” is likely to take hold of much of Syria’s internal opposition.